The small town of Harpers Ferry is a beautiful destination located within the lower Shenandoah Valley of West Virginia.

 2083 Millville Rd, Harpers Ferry, WV

-There are two historic sites that are within close proximity to River Riders Family Adventure Resort.
+Two historic sites are within close proximity to River Riders Family Adventure Resort.

-Schoolhouse Ridge South has an audio tour and a battlefield trail if you want to explore the area.
+Schoolhouse Ridge South has an audio tour and a battlefield trail.

-There are two trail options to choose from.
-Allstadt Farm Trail is a 2.5 mile moderate hike that takes around 1.5 hours round trip.
+There are two trail options.
+Allstadt Farm Trail is a 2.5-mile moderate hike that takes around 1.5 hours round trip.
 This hike provides views of the surrounding area along the ridge.

-Courtney’s Battery trail is a 1.2 mile hike and takes around 30-40 minutes round trip.
-This trail takes hikers to a battery of cannons.
+Courtney’s Battery trail is a 1.2-mile hike, approximately 30-40 minutes round trip, and leads hikers to a battery of cannons.

 Trails are open from sunrise to sunset.